Workers’ Compensation Hearings

 These documents must be admissible under Georgia law.
 These documents will likely be medical records or similar relevant documents such as business records.
 If there is a dispute as to whether the document is “admissible,” the judge will make the determination to either accept or reject the proffered document.

 At the close of the injured workers’ case, the employee’s attorney may present evidence to the ALJ to justify why he or she is entitled to an assessment of attorney fees.

 Ramos Law Firm at a Workers’ Compensation Trial in Georgia

 The employer will then have the opportunity to present its case to the ALJ by calling its witnesses and tendering favorable documentary evidence to the ALJ.
 Likewise, the attorney for the injured worker will be given the opportunity to cross examine the employer’s witnesses and object to the proffered evidence.

 Once the employer “rests” it case, the judge will conclude the trial and “close the record.”

-The judge will not issue a decision at this time.
-Instead, the parties will draft closing briefs to the judge which summarize their positions and highlights the documentary evidence tendered to the court.
-The judge will consider the briefs and weigh the evidence before it issues her findings of fact and conclusions of law.
+Contrary to popular belief, the ALJ will not issue a decision at this time.
+Instead, the parties will draft closing briefs and submit them to the ALJ for review.
+These written briefs aim to summarize each of the parties’ positions and highlights the documentary evidence tendered to the court.

 Before an injured worker participates in an evidentiary hearing, it is vital that he or she is prepared by an experienced lawyer like Bryan Ramos of the Ramos Law Firm.
 Otherwise, the injured employee is taking a big risk with his or her entitlement to weekly disability compensation or medical benefits.